pdebree/pdebree/README.md

 ### Hi!
 My name is Pippi de Bree and Welcome to my GitHub!

-#### I am a recent Graduate of BrainStation's Data Science Bootcamp (Check out my Capstone Project comparing recommendation system suitability [here](https://github.com/pdebree/RecommendationExplorationCapstone)!)
+#### I am a recent graduate of BrainStation's Data Science Bootcamp looking to find work as a Data Scientist or Analyst in London or the US.
+Recently I completed my [Capstone Project](https://github.com/pdebree/RecommendationExplorationCapstone) comparing recommendation system suitability and am now looking into the importance of vocal styles in song recommendation.

-#### I am currently looking to find a job as a Data Scientist or Analyst in London or the US.
-Feel free to reach out on my [LinkedIn](https://www.linkedin.com/in/pippi-de-bree/)!
-Thank you!
+#### Feel free to reach out on my [LinkedIn](https://www.linkedin.com/in/pippi-de-bree/)!

+#### Thanks!

 <!--
 **pdebree/pdebree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.